Daemokjang: History

 Daemokjang builders acquire skills through education and practice.
-At times the Daemokjang were treated with prestige, and were offered governmental positions.
+At times, the Daemokjang were treated with prestige, and were offered governmental positions.
 The "Daemokjang Architectural Method and Theorem" originated in Korea during the Joseon Dynasty.
-However, towards the end of that dynasty (in the 18th century) the term declined in usage.
-Instead, their surnames changed to ‘Fiansu’ and other artisans became known as ‘Dofiansu’.
+However, towards the end of that dynasty (in the 18th century), the term declined in usage.
+Instead, their surnames changed to 'Fiansu', and other artisans became known as 'Dofiansu'.
 Their job was to teach and oversee the construction of government buildings and temples.

 Architecture

-One of Daemokjang’s many domains is in home construction.
-This begins with shaving bark off the wood, followed by drawing lines on the timber and other such elements to be cut and carved.
+One of Daemokjang's many domains is home construction.
+This begins with shaving bark off the wood, followed by drawing lines on the timber and other elements to be cut and carved.
 Pillars of multiple types are then fitted on top of the foundation stones, all of which are laid with a plan for the building's curved roof.
 These traditional construction techniques require design skills and aesthetic sense (to select construction materials).
 Their skill and aesthetic sense allow the Daemokjang to create the so-called "joints that withstand a millennium".

 According to Choi Gi-Yeong, winter was the most useful time for Daemokjang to construct Hanok.
-The builders’ job was first to finish of all the required work on the floor before winter came, as ice damages the wood through cutting and drying.
-Roof tiles were then laid sometime before late June when precipitation becomes heavy, and plastering was preferably completed in August- before the start of Chuseok.
+The builders' job was first to finish all the required work on the floor before winter came, as ice damages the wood through cutting and drying.
+Roof tiles were then laid sometime before late June, when precipitation became heavy, and plastering was preferably completed in August, before the start of Chuseok.
 During this time, dew forms on the walls every morning and dries throughout the day.
 This reduces the chance of cracks inside the walls.

 Recognition

-The UNESCO World Heritage List included ‘Changdeokgung Palace and Bulguksa Temple as examples of traditional Korean architecture constructed by the Daemokjang.
+The UNESCO World Heritage List included 'Changdeokgung Palace and Bulguksa Temple as examples of traditional Korean architecture constructed by the Daemokjang.

-Daemokjang and their historical significance to Korea have been safeguarded as national cultural heritage since the official 74th important intangible Cultural Properties of Korea designation in 1982.
+Daemokjang and their historical significance to Korea have been safeguarded as national cultural heritage since the official 74th Important Intangible Cultural Properties of Korea designation in 1982.
+Master carpenter Bae Hee-Han was designated as the holder of the role in 1982.